 Precautions while using Promethazine VC With Codeine

 It is very important that your doctor check your or your child's progress while using this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you or your child should continue to take it.
 Blood tests may be needed to check for unwanted effects.

-If your or your child's symptoms do not improve or become worse, check with your doctor right away.
+If your or your child's symptoms (eg, cough) do not improve or become worse within 5 days, check with your doctor right away.

-Do not use this medicine if you or your child is also using an MAO inhibitor (MAOI) such as isocarboxazid [Marplan®], linezolid [Zyvox®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]) within the past 14 days.
+Do not use this medicine if you or your child is using or has used an MAO inhibitor (MAOI) such as isocarboxazid [Marplan®], linezolid [Zyvox®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]) within the past 14 days.

 Codeine is changed to morphine in the body.
 Some people change codeine to morphine more quickly than others.
 These individuals are called "ultra-rapid metabolizers of codeine".
 Contact your doctor immediately if you have extreme drowsiness, sleepiness, confusion, or shallow breathing.
 These symptoms may indicate that you are an "ultra-rapid metabolizer of codeine".
 As a result, there is too much morphine in the body and more side effects of morphine than usual.
 Children may be especially sensitive to this effect.
 Do not give this medicine to: